How to declare a major or minor in Music

 - Music majors enroll in MUSC 1000 (Section 01) Comprehensive Music Laboratory each semester except for summers and the semester of the internship, either until they have completed 6 semesters of satisfactory attendance, or until graduation if they have earned an S grade for each fall and spring semester enrolled.
 Transfer students may transfer equivalent Comprehensive Music Laboratory credit earned at other institutions, if approved by the Department Chair.

 - Passing the Keyboard-Skills course sequence constitutes keyboard proficiency (i.e., MUSC 1501, 1502, 2501, 2502).
 Students must enroll in Keyboard Skills each term offered for a minimum of four semesters and until successful completion.
 Credit for courses in the sequence may be obtained through examination.
-Credit by examination for any course must be validated by the course's faculty and processed through the Music Office and the Office of the Registrar.
+Credit by examination for any course must be validated by the course's faculty and processed through Music Program Coordinator and the Office of the Registrar.
 The requirements for each proficiency level are included in the various Keyboard Skills course syllabi.